*Spend $35 For Free Shipping*

 Description

-If you’re looking for a tough-as-nails plant that brings a touch of wild elegance to your garden, meet the Native Iris, or Western Patersonia.
+If youโ€™re looking for a tough-as-nails plant that brings a touch of wild elegance to your garden, meet the Native Iris.
 This Aussie native is a real gem, thriving in conditions that might make other plants throw in the towel.
-Growing from a sturdy underground rhizome, it’s built to handle the Australian climate, making it a dream for gardeners who want beauty without the fuss.
+Itโ€™s a quietly spectacular addition to the garden, subtle when itโ€™s not in bloom, and absolutely striking when it is.

 Find your Climate Zone